claudiogiu/Local-RAG-Intel-Core-CPU/README.md

 - This command sequentially performs the following operations:

   - Starts all required services using Docker Compose, ensuring that the API, the vector database and the model runtime are correctly instantiated.
-  - Interprets the model identifiers provided through the environment variables `OLLAMA_EMBED_MODEL` and `OLLAMA_CHAT_MODEL`, which respectively specify the embedding model used for vector generation and the generation model used for producing textual outputs.
+  - Interprets the model identifiers provided through the environment variables `OLLAMA_EMBED_MODEL` and `OLLAMA_CHAT_MODEL`, which respectively specify the embedding model used for vector derivation and the generation model used for producing textual outputs.
-  - Downloads the specified models from Ollama, ensuring that the embedding model is available for vector generation and that the generation model is available for text generation and RAG‑related operations.
+  - Downloads the specified models from Ollama, ensuring that the embedding model is available for vector derivation and that the generation model is available for text production within RAG workflow.

 **3.** **Access the API**